fuzzybritches0/solarfidget/README.md

 # 		ORIGINAL SOLARFIDGET

-Using an LED-Ring (of 32 rgb leds) and an MPU6050 gyro/accel, this fidget calculates the position of a rotating pendulum that reacts to acceleration and gravity and simulates the effect of gravity on different bodies in our solar system (including Pluto).
+Using an LED strip (of 32 WS2812B individually addressable LEDs) and an MPU6050 gyro/accel, this fidget calculates the position of a rotating pendulum that reacts to acceleration and gravity and simulates the effect of gravity on different bodies in our solar system (including Pluto).

 Concept, Design and Idea **(C)** 2021-2022 Kurt Manucredo, under the CREATIVE COMMONS ATTRIBUTION-NONCOMMERCIAL 4.0 INTERNATIONAL PUBLIC LICENSE